 As stated in clause 5.3, a retargeted INVITE must contain a SHAKEN Identity header field before "div" authentication can be performed.
 Therefore, a TSP that retargets an INVITE request containing no SHAKEN Identity header field may choose to either skip authentication altogether, or to perform authentication based on local policy; e.g., perform base SHAKEN authentication with Gateway attestation, and then perform "div" authentication.

+Note: When an INVITE with a “shaken” and one or more “div” PASSporTs is received by a TSP that has not implemented support for “div” PASSporTs then

+if the canonicalized value of the TN in the To header and the canonicalized value of the TN in the Request-URI are different then the TSP (per ATIS-1000074 [Ref 1]) will skip verification

+if the canonicalized value of the TN in the To header and the canonicalized value of the TN in the Request-URI are the same then the TSP will ignore the unsupported “div” PASSporTs (per RFC 8224 [Ref 13]) and would fail verification since the “shaken” PASSporT “dest” claim would not match the To header (since the call was retargeted)

 Retarget-from or Retarget-to Identity is an Emergency Services URN